Publications

 Council to Assess the Federal Emergency Management Agency (January 24, 2025)

 This EO establishes the Federal Emergency Management Agency Review Council, composed of up to 20 members, including the Secretaries of Homeland Security and Defense, and other relevant agency heads and experts.
 The Council will evaluate the Federal Emergency Management Agency’s (“FEMA’s”) performance, compare it with state and local responses, and recommend improvements.
-It will produce a report for the President within 180 days of its first public meeting, assessing FEMA’s disaster response over the past four years and suggesting reforms.
+It will produce a report for the president within 180 days of its first public meeting, assessing FEMA’s disaster response over the past four years and suggesting reforms.
 The order also ensures the Council’s work is informed by public and expert input and mandates a review of FEMA’s policies and practices.
-The Council will terminate one year from the date of the order unless extended by the President.
+The Council will terminate one year from the date of the order unless extended by the president.

 Removing Barriers to American Leadership in Artificial Intelligence (January 23, 2025)